 Damping off can be caused by various soil-borne fungi including Pythium, Phytophthora, Rhizoctonia and Fusarium, which cause seedlings to collapse and decay or ‘damp off’.
-There are two forms of damping off; pre-emergence where seedling fail to emerge and post emergence where seedlings collapse and are often submerged in a white fungal growth.
+There are two forms of damping off; pre-emergence where seedlings fail to emerge and post emergence where seedlings collapse and are often submerged in a white fungal growth.
 This disease can spread rapidly so it is best to treat the area as soon as possible.
 Unfortunately, there is no cure for seedlings should they become infected, so try to avoid sowing seed too closely together as this can increase the risk of damping off.
-Scarification and aeration will also help prevent the fungi from gathering at the roots grass and plants.
+Scarification and aeration will also help prevent the fungi from gathering at the roots of grass and plants.

 Red Thread is a disease often found in lawns across the UK in late summer and autumn.
 At first, this looks like bleached patches of grass which later take on a pink tinge.
 If you take a closer look in damp weather, you will find small red needle-like growths amongst the grass blades, which give the disease it’s common name.
 Red thread won’t kill the turf, but it is unsightly until the bleached patches recover.
 If you notice these symptoms on your lawn, the best course of action is to apply nitrogen to the area.
 This is usually enough to deal with the problem, however there are other remedies available if this is not effective.
 Scarifying and aerating the lawn will clear the lawn of dead grass and moss, as well as allow for better drainage, therefore reducing the fungus present and the chance of re-infection.